kimjh7669/AI-system-design2022-final/readme.md

 ## Introduction

-Our framework is implemented and tested with Ubuntu 16.04, CUDA 8.0, Python 3, NVIDIA 1080 Ti GPU.
+Our framework is implemented and tested with Ubuntu 18.04, CUDA 11.3, Python 3.7, Pytorch 1.12.1, NVIDIA 1080 Ti GPU.
 Unless otherwise stated the below scripts and instructions assume working directory is the project root.

 ## Setup

 - **Cuda & Python**

-    In this project we utilize Pytorch with Python 3, Cuda 8, and a few Anaconda packages.
+    In this project we utilize Pytorch with Python 3.7, Cuda 11.3, and a few Anaconda packages.
 Please review and follow this [installation guide](setup.md).
 However, feel free to try alternative versions or modes of installation.

 - **Data**